-Installing 3CX SBC (Session Border Controller) for Raspberry Pi
+Installing 3CX SBC on Raspberry Pi or Debian 9 amd64

-The 3CX SBC is deployed to remote offices where there are more than 2 or 3 IP Phones, to direct only their signaling through the 3CX Tunnel and keep the media streams local which reduces the amount of internet bandwidth that local calls between phones use.
-SBC will bundle all SIP traffic over a single TCP port which simplifies your deployment by reducing firewall configuration.
-In addition 3CX SBC will add stability & security and allow you to easily manage and provision your IP Phones remotely.
+The 3CX SBC is deployed to remote offices where there are more than 2 or 3 IP Phones, to direct their signaling through the 3CX Tunnel and keep the media streams local and to reduce internet bandwidth usage for local calls.
+The SBC bundles all SIP traffic over a single TCP port, simplifying your deployment and reducing firewall configuration.
+3CX SBC also adds stability and security, enabling you to easily manage and provision remote IP phones.

 Once installed you will be prompted to enter the details for your 3CX Phone System.
 You need to access the 3CX Management Console to get the required information.

 - Enter “FQDN”: You can get this from “Settings” > “Network” > “FQDN Tab”.